 8. General Adaptation Syndrome: Stages, Definition & Examples

-General adaptation syndrome (GAS) is the predictable way the body responses to stress as described by Hans Selye (1907-1982).
-Learn more about three stages of general adaptation syndrome and test your knowledge with quiz questions.
+General adaptation syndrome (GAS) is the predictable way the body responds to stress as described by Hans Selye (1907-1982).
+Learn more about the three stages of general adaptation syndrome and test your knowledge with quiz questions.

 9. Alpha Waves: Definition & Concept